aronerben/aronerben.github.io/posts/playing-bass-or-contrabass.md

 ## Some Notes on Classical Logic
 I get the feeling that in many introductory math courses, where simple proofs are tackled, LEM and DNE are assumed and never questioned.
 My guess is that classical logic is the more natural way to think, which is why people accept the usual proof by contradiction given for the irrationality of $\sqrt{2}$ without questioning it.
 However, there is a perfectly valid [constructive proof](https://en.wikipedia.org/wiki/Square_root_of_2#Constructive_proof) for this theorem.

 Another interesting tidbit is that 3 of the 4 De Morgan implications are constructively true, but $\neg (p \land q) → \neg p \lor \neg q$ is not.
-The reason being that $p$ and $q$ not being both true does not give enough information to deduce which one is false[^2].
+The reason is that $p$ and $q$ not being both true does not give enough information to deduce which one is false[^2].

-One more fact for you: It might be unintuitive that the introduction rule to DNE $p \rightarrow \neg \neg p$ is constructively also true.
+One more fact for you: It might be unintuitive, but the introduction rule to DNE $p \rightarrow \neg \neg p$ is constructively also true.
 The proof is fairly short and makes use of `absurd` again:

 ```agda
 theorem dne_constructive {p : Prop} : p → ¬¬p :=